Family's anger after driver comes between 20 year old's funeral convoy

 Archant

-A grief-stricken family have hit out at an impatient driver who swerved between a funeral procession for a young man who committed suicide.
+A grief-stricken family have hit out at an impatient driver who swerved between a funeral procession for a young man who took his own life.

 Harry Greenwood, 20, who took on his step-father's last name, but was previously known as Harry Jordan, was found dead on September 5 following a search for his body by his family, friends and police in Lowestoft.